MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     A double login occurs due to the presumed use of a nonce, a cryptographic token used by apps to prevent replay attacks.
 By default, Cloud App Security assumes an app uses a nonce.
 If you are confident the app does not use a nonce, you can disable this by editing the app in Cloud App Security and the issue will be resolved.
 For steps to disable nonce, see [Slow login](#slow-login).

     If the app uses a nonce and this feature cannot be disabled, the second login may be transparent to users, or they may be prompted to log in again.

-- **Previewing or printing PDF files may be blocked**

-    This is normal behavior when you have a policy configured to block downloads.
-Occasionally when previewing or printing PDF files, apps initiate a download of the file causing Cloud App Security to intervene to ensure the download is blocked and that data is not leaked from your environment.

-    If you would like to allow PDF file downloads, you can exclude PDF files based on their file extension in the relevant session policy.